nens/threedi-modelchecker/rfc/0002-migrations.md

         env.py
         script.py.mako
         versions/
-            3512b954651e_add_account.py
-            2b1ae634e5cd_add_order_id.py
-            3adcc9a56557_rename_username_field.py
+            0200_initial.py
+            0201_remove_v1.py
+            0202_manholes.py
 ```

 The revision versions are unordered by default.
 We can however control the
 revision number manually.
-We should try to force a linear history by using an
+We will force a linear history by using an
-increasing number ``0001``, ``0002`` etc as reversion version identifiers.
+increasing number, starting with ``0200`` to avoid confusion with the legacy
+South migrations.

-The ``env.py`` implements methods to connect to the database.
-This is possibly
+The ``env.py`` implements methods to connect to the database and to execute
-not necessary (to be investigated) because we will manage connections ourselves
+migrations.
+This is possibly not necessary (to be investigated) because we will
-through the existing ``ThreediDatabase`` class.
-This also goes for the
+manage connections ourselves through the existing ``ThreediDatabase`` class.
-``alembic.ini`` file (containing things like database address).
-We should define
+This also goes for the ``alembic.ini`` file (containing things like database
-this from the code.
+address).
+We should define this from the code.

 The ``script.py.mako`` is a template for new revisions.
 See next section.